onethinx/VSCode_OnethinxPack_Windows/README.md

     - Power Tools (e.GO Mobile)
     - Tasks (actboy168)
 ## 3. Install the Onethinx Dependencies Pack
-  - Unzip the pack archive to your local harddisk (eg: C:\VSCode_OnethinxPack_Windows).
+  - Unzip the pack archive to your local harddisk (eg: C:\VSCode_OnethinxPack_Windows)
-    - Hint: you might want to remove '-main' at the end of the folder name.
+    - Hint: you might want to remove '-main' at the end of the folder name
-  - Open your command prompt (cmd).
+  - Open your command prompt (cmd)
-  - Run `C:\VSCode_OnethinxPack_Windows\setVariables.bat`.
+  - Run `C:\VSCode_OnethinxPack_Windows\setVariables.bat`
-    - You'll see the environment variables and the path being set.
+    - You'll see the environment variables and the path being set
-  - Restart your machine (or log-out and log-in) to reload the environment variables.
+  - Restart your machine (or log-out and log-in) to reload the environment variables
 ## 4. Check
-  - If CMake, Make and the compiler is correctly installed by typing the following into your command prompt or terminal window of VS Code.
+  - If CMake, Make and the compiler is correctly installed by typing the following into your command prompt or terminal window of VS Code
     - `cmake -version`
     - `mingw32-make -v`
     - `arm-none-eabi-gcc -v`
-    - If you have not done this yet, download the [Hello World Project](https://github.com/onethinx/VSCode_HelloWorld)
+  - If you have not done this yet, download the [Hello World Project](https://github.com/onethinx/HelloWorld)
     - You should be able to build and debug this project.
 If you experience issues, [your feedback is appreciated.](https://github.com/onethinx/VSCode_OnethinxPack_Windows/issues)
 ## 5. Remind
   - After changing the device configuration (or project file structure) to use
     - Clean Reconfigure